Communicative Disorders Courses

 Autism Spectrum Disorders

-Presentation and discussion of theories and methods of language assessment and intervantion of variuos language-impaired populations.
+This course includes presentation and discussion of theories and methods of assessment and intervention of neuro-diverse populations.

 CD